-It may be common knowledge that high-sugar, high-fat foods (think: fried food, milkshakes, pastries, cakes and cookies) aren’t good for your waistline, but could they also be harming your brain?
-A new study has found that eating foods high in fat and sugar, along with aging, could increase the risk of Alzheimer’s.
+It may be common knowledge that high-sugar, high-fat junk food (think: fried foods, milkshakes, pastries, cakes and cookies) aren’t good for your waistline, but could they also be harming your brain?
+For older adults, mounting research indicates that a diet high in processed foods — food full of fat, sugar, cholesterol and artificial ingredients — could increase the risk of Alzheimer’s disease for aging adults.

-Scientists from Brock University in Ontario, Canada used mice to test whether diet affects the chances of developing Alzheimer’s.
-For thirteen weeks, they gave one group of mice a diet high in fat and sugar, and another group a normal diet.
-When they measured the inflammation levels in the hippocampus, the brain’s memory center, and the prefrontal cortex, the area of the brain responsible for decision-making and social behavior, they found that the brains of the mice given the high-fat, high-sugar diet had more inflammation, cellular stress and insulin resistance—which is associated with degenerative brain diseases like Alzheimer’s.
+In a 2018 study, scientists from Brock University in Ontario, Canada used mice to test whether diet affects the chances of developing Alzheimer’s.
+For thirteen weeks, they gave one group of mice a diet high in fat and sugar, and another group a normal diet, according to study results published in Physiological Reports.

 Ben Bikman: Understanding Metabolism